CzechLynx: A Dataset for Individual Identification and Pose Estimation of the Eurasian Lynx: Methods

 \section{Methods}

-This section outlines the procedures used to create and prepare the CzechLynx dataset, including detailed descriptions of data acquisition, annotation, and preprocessing steps.
-The dataset combines data collected from long-term camera trapping surveys across two regions with synthetic samples generated to enhance variability.
+This section {describes how the CzechLynx dataset was built}, including detailed descriptions of data acquisition, annotation, and pre-processing steps.
+The dataset combines data collected from long-term camera trapping surveys across two distinct regions with synthetic samples generated to enhance variability.
 Where applicable, previously published methods are cited, and only novel technical processes are described in detail.